My Mama, Esther LeBaron Spencer de McDonald, Pt 10 … (And The Perils of Polygamy)

-Now add to this pernicious, perilous, presumptuous, and preposterous plural-marriage pot the ever-abiding and overriding following fowel-smelling, fallacious, and insideous ingredient: These unfortunate “plygs” believe they are Saints –– but they’re not.
+Now add to this pernicious, perilous, presumptuous, and preposterous plural-marriage pot the ever-abiding and overriding following foul-smelling, fallacious, and insidious ingredient: These unfortunate “plygs” believe they are Saints –– but they’re not.
 Now stir!

 A mature couple in a monogamous marriage generally has enough trouble making a go of it.
 When you throw into a nubile polygamous marriage all the ingredients included in the plural-marriage kit (a kit filled with kinks and sticks that wedge themselves into the spokes of the vehicle’s fine tuning) it’s a wonder the volatile wheel can turn at all!

 And a wonder the fire of love isn’t put out altogether.
 Sometimes it is.
 But often times there was no love, to begin with — just an arranged marriage participated in out of obligation and belief that that’s what God wants.

 Add to this boiling brew that Mormon fundamentalists consider themselves “God’s chosen handful.”
 So they take for granted they should automatically know how to cook it all up — the polygamous soup recipe, that is — perfectly — even though they got no training in the matter of how to cook it — and ain’t no saints!

 Now add to this stew that there are no manuals — no recipes written on the subject of how to live the dastardly, difficult life of polygamy — let alone a Dr. Phil to contact for counseling and guidance — no matter how badly a wife, husband, child, and family needs help and advice.